TomCrypto/Insight/README.md

 --------------

 <p align="justify">
 The provided sample is intended to showcase the library.
-It features many real-time configuration options, and allows the user to navigate a simple HDR environment while observing the diffraction effects rendered by Iridium.
+It features many real-time configuration options, and lets the user navigate a simple HDR environment while observing the diffraction effects rendered by Iridium.
 </p>

 <p align="center">